microsoft/FluidFramework/BREAKING.md

 ## Remove back-compat support for loader <= 0.8

 Back-compat support code in ScheduleManager is removed for loader <= 0.8, which doesn't support group ops.
-Any component based on runtime >= 0.14 will no longer with with loader <= 0.8
+Any component based on runtime >= 0.14 will no longer work with loader <= 0.8

 # 0.13 Breaking Changes